Insecure Direct Object Reference (IDOR)

 - An attacker can steal sensitive information from unrestricted directories and use this to craft other attacks.

-Mitigation of the vulnerability:
+Mitigation of the Insecure Direct Object Reference Vulnerability:

 - Engineers should avoid showing references to secret objects such as keys or file names.